Athinoula A. Martinos Center for Biomedical Imaging

 The Center includes investigators and their laboratories based at the MGH research campus in Charlestown, as well as numerous other researchers from various departments within MGH, and other local, national and international institutions.
-Most Martinos Center-based faculty members have primary appointments in Radiology at MGH, some with secondary appointments at MIT.
+Most Martinos Center-based faculty members have primary appointments in Radiology at MGH and Harvard, some with secondary appointments at MIT.
 Several of the investigators from other MGH departments and other institutions work at the Center, while even more conduct long- and short-term imaging studies at the Center and maintain their base elsewhere.

 The center is a member or collaborator with NCRR (and BIRN), NIDA, NIBIB, National Cancer Institute, NINDS, NCCAM, ONDCP, and The MIND Institute.
 The center also has a strategic corporate partnerships with Siemens Medical Solutions, Pfizer Inc., and Canon Inc. It is also a Harvard Catalyst site, and incorporates research projects from Boston University, McLean Hospital, and other Boston institutions.

 At the MGH Navy Yard site, there are eight large bore and five small bore MRI scanning bays used primarily for research, including the high-gradient field Human Connectome Project scanner, a 7 Tesla magnet for human radiography, and a combined PET-MRI.
 The Martinos Center also served as the site for the development of magnetoencephalography (MEG), and software development for analysis of MEG data is ongoing at the facility.
 New MRI and MRS sequences are developed in conjunction with Martinos, Harvard, and MIT faculty.
 In addition, the Center serves as a development site for new Siemens equipment, such as 32, 64, and 128 channel MRI coils which were designed and prototyped there.